jlord/old-site/content/about.md

 ## About the Site

 I built a [static site generator](http://www.github.com/jlord/balrog) and built [this site](http://www.github.com/jlord/jlord.github.io).
 It took forever.
-Type are default on your computer (Courier New) or from Google Web Fonts (Playfair Display and Open Sans).
-More detailed blog post forthcoming.
+Types are Courier New or from Google Web Fonts, Playfair Display and Open Sans.